qir-alliance/qir-spec/specification/under_development/profiles/Base_Profile.md

 how a backend may express the computed value(s).
 The exact schema can be freely chosen by the backend and is identified by a string label in the produced schema.
-Each output schema contains sufficient information to allow quantum programming frameworks to generate a user friendly presentation of the returned values in the requested order, such as, e.g., a histogram of all results when running the program multiple times.
+Each output schema contains sufficient information to allow quantum programming frameworks to generate a user-friendly presentation of the returned values in the requested order, such as, e.g., a histogram of all results when running the program multiple times.